Newberry: (352) 472-7035 39th Ave: (352) 332-2292 Main Street: (352)372-5391 Holistic: (352) 332-9991 Springhill: (352) 373-7208

 We hope your pet never needs surgery.
-However, if the need arises, you should know that Newberry Animal Hospital Group is committed to the most advanced procedures in Veterinary Medicine and Surgery.
+However, if the need arises, you should know that Newberry Animal Hospital Group is committed to the best possible care for your pet.
 We are an intermediate veterinary care group.
 This means that our doctors dedicate their ongoing education to the latest in specialty/advanced surgical (as well as minimally invasive) techniques and methods.

 What does this mean to you as a pet owner?
 We can often get results with less pain, less recovery time and at a reasonable cost, without the need for an expensive ‘specialty referral’.
 This gives you, the pet parent, the greatest value and best care options.
 If, however, our doctor group believes that an outside referral will give you the best possible outcome, we will not hesitate to recommend this option.
 In the end, your pet’s health is our primary focus.